 You don't need to act on every piece of feedback you receive, but you'll find a lot of great suggestions and unearthed complaints.

-Another option would be to survey members for research purposes.
+Another option is to survey members for research purposes.
 Help them learn more about something they care about.
 Our research into consumer spending habits is an example of this.
 That's information that matters to us as well as our clients.

 Taco Bell, for example, does a great job of this.
-Their ideal customer isn't affluent men in business suits.
+Their ideal customers aren't affluent men in business suits.
 It's dudes whose hands are sore from gaming all day and other young people without a lot of money.
 And they mirror how those people talk.

 Life is short.
 Eat tacos while you still have teeth.— Taco Bell (@tacobell) November 12, 2016

 Consumers know that brands don't speak at all.
 People do.

 And the more personable the brand can be, the more likely they are to fall in love with it.

 19. Go for the Big Ask